Team-2502/Team-2502.github.io/_programming/GitHub-Instructions.md

 ---
 layout: post
-title: GitHub Instructions
+title: GitHub Workflow Description
 category:
 ---
 # Branching

-Unlike 2017, you are *not* allowed to have a personal branch.
+Since 2017, you are *not* allowed to have a personal branch.
 Any such branch will immediately be deleted.
 There are only 3 types of branches:

 * `master`